sevignator/jwc-courses/packages/joy-of-react/word-game/README.md

 In Wordle, users have 6 attempts to guess a 5-letter word.
 You're helped along the way by ruling out letters that aren't in the word, and being told whether the correct letters are in the correct location or not.

-## Getting Started

-This project is created with [Parcel](https://parceljs.org/), a modern JS build tool.
-It's intended to be run locally, on your computer, using Node.js and NPM.

-If you're not sure how to run a local development server, or if you run into some trouble, check out the [“Local Development” instructions](https://courses.joshwcomeau.com/joy-of-react/project-wordle/03-dev-server).
-It includes all the info you need to know, including troubleshooting common issues.

-> **NOTE: This project is tricky!**
->
-> This project is meant to be challenging, because I believe that the best way to learn is to be challenged.
-Depending on your experience level, though, you may feel like it's unreasonably difficult.
->
-> This workshop is split into 5 exercises, and each exercise has a solution video.
-If you spend more than 10 minutes stuck on an exercise, I encourage you to **watch the solution.** If things are still unclear after that, please ask questions in the Discord community!

 ## Exercise 1: GuessInput

 First thing’s first: we need a way to submit guesses!